soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

     This `Tuple` definition is polymorphic; we define the structure but are able to plug different types into the structure to get concrete types.
-You can think of `Tuple` as a *template* for a data type waiting to be filled or as a **function** waiting for types as input to return a data type.
+You can think of `Tuple` as a *template* for a data type waiting to be filled or as a **function** waiting for types as input in order to return a data type.
 We can even take a look at the "type" signature of `Tuple` in `ghci` using the `:kind` command.

     ```hs